Document Type : Original Research Paper

 Authors

-Department of Educational Psychology, Faculty of Psychology and Educational Sciences, Allameh Tabatabaei University, Tehran, Iran
+Department of Educational Psychology, Faculty of Psychology and Educational Sciences, Allameh Tabatabaei University, Tehran, IranUniversity, Tehran, Iran

 Abstract

-Findings: The analysis of the data using statistical measures such as mean and standard deviation showed that the mean scores of the post-test for the experimental group increased in comparison to the control group across all three dependent variables when compared to the pre-test.
+Findings: The analysis of the data using statistical measures such as mean and standard deviation showed that the mean scores of the post-test for the experimental group increased in comparison to those of the control group across all three dependent variables when compared to the pre-test.
 Furthermore, the results from the multivariate analysis of covariance indicated a significant difference in self-directed learning, academic engagement, and critical thinking disposition between the experimental and control groups at the post-test (p < 0.01).
-Thus, given the higher mean scores of the experimental group in the post-test relative to those in the control group, it can be concluded that the AI chatbot-based blended learning approach in the psychology course proved effective in increasing self-directed learning, academic engagement, and critical thinking among 11th-grade female students in the humanities in Zanjan.
+Thus, given the higher mean scores of the experimental group in the post-test relative to those in the control group, it can be concluded that the AI chatbot-based blended learning approach in the psychology course proved effective in increasing self-directed learning, academic engagement, and critical thinking among 11th-grade female students majoring at humanities in Zanjan.

-Conclusion: Drawing on the findings from this research, we can conclude that the use of AI chatbots in conjunction with the formal psychology curriculum has great potential to enhance self-directed learning, academic engagement, and critical thinking disposition.
+Conclusion: Drawing on the findings of this research, it can be concluded that the use of AI chatbots in conjunction with the formal psychology curriculum has great potential to enhance self-directed learning, academic engagement, and critical thinking disposition.
 However, there is a concern that dependence on the AI chatbot could result in diminished academic engagement, with learners potentially accepting the output data without critical evaluation.
 Therefore, it is recommended that educators and learners utilize AI chatbots as educational complements and learning aids while considering ethical educational implications, stressing the importance of teacher supervision and instructing adolescents in self-regulation.
 It should also be noted that this study had limitations, including a lack of resources and prior research, restrictions on access to AI chatbots for IPs within Iran, and various hardware and software challenges in installing the AI chatbot software.

 Keywords